-The Department has extracted concepts from the Value Engineering Study, to design and develop plans for this corridor.
+Previously, in the late 1990's, the Department extracted concepts from the Value Engineering Study, to design and develop plans for this corridor.
 On May 29, 2002, a Design & Access hearing was held, leading to the approval of these Limited Access Plans in December 11, 2002.
+The only project funded and constructed under that plan was the Cheney-Spokane Road Interchange.

-No right of way or construction funding is currently allocated.
+No right of way, design, or construction funding is currently allocated for additional improvements noted under the 2002 plan.

 Why is WSDOT